rogerhyam/wfo-backbone-management/green_book/README.md

-# Rhakhis Manual
+# WFO Plant List - Concepts

-This is the top level documentation for the World Flora Online taxonomy management system.
-It is an overview of how the data is modelled rather than a step by step guide to using the graphical interface, API or data downloads.
+This is the top level documentation for the World Flora Online Plant List system.
+It is an overview of how the data is modelled and the rules of the nomenclatural code are implemented.

+It isn't a step by step guide to using the graphical interface, API or data downloads.

+## Parts of the system

+1. __Rhakhis__ is the editing system that keeps the top copy of data we are working on.
+There is a graphical user interface so that editors can view and change the data.
+There is also an administrative interface that is used for bulk imports of data.
+1. __WFO Plant List API__ is the publishing system for data in Rhakhis.
+Every six months (on the solstices) a copy of the data in Rhakhis is transferred to the Plant List API for publication.
+Copies are also placed in ChecklistBank and Zenodo.

+Here we discuss the data model used in Rhakhis.
+When the data is published to other into other formats (e.g. Darwin Core or the Catalogue of Life Data Package) then the concepts here are mapped to those used in the transfer format which may be slightly different.

 ## Separation of Names and Taxa

 The core principle that informed the design of Rhakhis was the separation of nomenclature from taxonomy.
-This is a  consequence of applying the rules of the __International Code of Nomenclature for algae, fungi, and plants__.
+This is a  consequence of applying the rules of the __International Code of Nomenclature for algae, fungi, and plants (ICNafp)__.
 Names are created via nomenclatural events (being validly published either for the first time or in a new combination) and bound to a type specimen (possibly via lectotypification).
 Taxa are created by authors using combinations of descriptions (characters) and example specimens.
 Names are bound to taxa via the rule of priority, the first published name who's type specimen falls within the taxon is the accepted name of that taxon (barring special instances of conservation).

 **Analogy #1:** Each name is written on an index card.
 The card contains all the information of when and where that name was published and what the type specimen is.
 There are around 1.5 million of these index cards stored alphabetically.
 To build a taxonomy the name cards are taken and placed into a hierarchical set of folders, one folder for each taxon.
 Each folder has a key card which is the accepted name for that taxon.
 The other cards in the folder are the synonyms.
 Placing the cards in the folders does not affect what is written on them but what is written on them may govern which folders they can be placed in. e.g. If the genus part of the name does not match the genus folder in which it is placed as an accepted name.